swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-Everything should work as before, the difference being that now the apps are using the Application Management API instead of the Window Management API.
+Everything will work as before, the difference being that now the apps are using the Application Management API instead of the Window Management API.

 ## 8. Workspaces